 - Optionals: AC Adaptor PA-150D and sustain pedal

-Below, please take a look at some of the best-selling keyboards currently available for sale on Amazon:
+Below, please take a look at some of the best-selling keyboards currently available online:

 The Yamaha PSR-E433, and the new PSR-E443, look almost identical: while the first had a black chassis, this revamped version only ships in the new steel finish, which is surely a good way to mask the aesthetic similarities and the lack of new relevant features.